-Kvernufoss is a less known 100 foot tall waterfall near Skogafoss, in south Iceland.
+Kvernufoss Waterfall is a less known 30 meter (100 foot) tall hidden waterfall near Skogafoss, in south Iceland.

 Kvernufoss Waterfall Hike